Tianna Xander & Bonnie Rose Leigh

 place, his home, even though the ecosystem on his world had grown

-However, I fear the elders will not believe the evidence our
+the elders will not believe the evidence our planet’s best scientists

-wisdom of his plan,” Nico said with a grin as he looked out over the
+of his plan,” Nico said with a grin as he looked out over the churning,

-own gaze roamed over the foaming surface of the turbulent waves.
-“He
+roamed over the foaming surface of the turbulent waves.
+“He just needs

-just needs to convince the most stubborn and unbending of our people to
+to convince the most stubborn and unbending of our people to give up

-give up their cushy life here and set out in search of an unknown
+their cushy life here and set out in search of an unknown world—a

-world—a new home—somewhere in the cold blackness of space.
-Sure,
+new home—somewhere in the cold blackness of space.
+Sure, that’s no

-in him.
+him.
 By the gods, we all have faith in him.
-Perhaps, it’s time
+Perhaps, it’s time you have

 “The one thing I have faith in is the belief that our gods will do